 - Heart disease

 - And lastly it can fuel chronic inflammation in your body.
 Your health thrives when you eat regularly.
 And taming inflammation daily is so important as we age.
-Remember to take measures to better manage stress in your life, but also to boost your inflammation and ache and pain fighting efforts by taking aCurcumin supplement every day.
+Remember to take measures to better manage stress in your life, but also to help boost your joint health and optimal mobility efforts by taking aCurcumin supplement every day.

 Okay, back to the importance of a lunch break to help manage stress… when you’re constantly dealing withwork-related stress, you’re not going to be very productive in any area of your life.